 Simon joined Watsi on May 28th, 2020.
 104 other people also joined Watsi on that day!
-Simon's most recent donation supported Soy, a fried banana vendor from Cambodia, for vision-restoring cataract eye surgery.
+Simon's most recent donation supported Dieunese, a mother of two from Haiti, to fund overseas transportation and preparations for her life-saving heart surgery.

-Pov is a 55-year-old laborer from Cambodia.
-He is married and has three sons, four daughters, and four grandchildren.
-Pov lives with his wife, who is also a laborer.
-He enjoys spending time with his children and listening to the news.
-Three years ago, Pov developed a cataract in his left eye, causing him sensitivity to light, itchiness, tearing, and blurry vision.
-He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Pov learned about our medical partner, Children's Surgical Centre, he traveled for three hours seeking treatment.
-On June 21st, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in his left eye.
+San is a 58-year-old rice farmer.
+He is married and a father to seven children - three daughters and four sons - and they have a precious new grandchild.
+Two children are unmarried and still live at home.
+He and his wife are rice farmers.
+At home, he likes to watch boxing and the news on the TV.
+One year ago, San developed a cataract in his right eye, causing him tearing and blurry vision.
+He can no longer work outside on the farm due to light sensitivity.
+He has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so is not able to go places on his own.
+When San learned about our medical partner, Children's Surgical Centre, he traveled for three and a half hours seeking treatment.
+On October 7th, doctors will perform a phacoemulsification cataract surgery, and place an intraocular lens implant in his right eye.
 After recovery, he will be able to see clearly.
-Now, he needs help to fund this $229 procedure.
-Pov shared, "I hope after surgery my eye can see clearly so I can work well and get around easily outside by myself."
+Now, he needs help to fund this $253 procedure.
+San shared, "I hope after surgery I can see better.
+I need to plant rice to feed my family."